NightscoutFoundation/xDrip/Documentation/WatchGuide.md

 ####XDrip Watchface Settings
 The following new preferences are supported:
+  - Show Steps - Show Step Counter on all XDrip watchfaces.
+Steps reset to 0 at midnight.
+To enable, you must switch **Use Pebble Health Data** on under xDrip+ **Smart Watch Features**.
+When enabled, wear steps will be synced to xDrip+.
   - Show Status - Show Loop Status on the XDrip and XDrip(Large) watchfaces.
 This will display the HAPP status message containing Basal%, IOB, COB.
   - Opaque Card - Show notifications cards with opaque background.
 This will allow cards to be read more easily in ambient mode.
   - Small Font - Fontsize of small text in status and delta time fields on the XDrip and XDrip(Large) watchfaces.